 With Shift of Attentional Focus, on the other hand, you constantly move your thoughts back to the conversation.

 Let’s REALLY focus on what she just said.
 What questions might we come up with to move the conversation forward?

 - How many friends did she go with?

 It’s not about firing off all these questions, but to fully focus and let your natural curiosity come up with questions.
 You can then choose which ones to actually ask.

-Focus on her sentence above and see if you can some up with even more questions!
+Focus on her sentence above and see if you can come up with even more questions.

 4. Move the conversation over to them

 Of course, if you’re already feeling nervous, it might not be so easy to just “relax and stop worrying about it”.
-But there’s a simple trick that you can use, ESPECIALLY if you’re nervous.
+But there’s a trick that you can use if you’re nervous.

 - Is it stressful at work or how do you like it?